-Bound by a passion for playing instrumental music of the 17th and 18th-Centuries, Heartland Baroque (Martie Perry, Baroque Violin, David Wilson, Baroque Violin, Barbara Krumdieck, Baroque Cello, Keith Collins, Dulcian/Baroque Bassoon, and Billy Simms, Theorbo/Baroque Guitar) is an ensemble made up of early music specialists from all over the United States.
-Its members hail from North Carolina, Indiana, Maryland, and California, and often perform together in other renowned historically-informed period instrument ensembles around the country.
-Heartland Baroque dives into the Baroque musical world with vigor, showing off the immediacy and technical brilliance, the vivacity and profundity, the lilt, complexity, and spontaneity of its composers.
-Heartland Baroque has performed concert tours in North Carolina, and has presented fringe concerts at the Boston and Berkeley Early Music Festivals as well for the Early Music Festival for Grace.
-Its debut CD, “The Benevolent Monarch,” will be released in early Summer of 2018.
+Bound by a passion for playing instrumental music of the 17th and 18th-Centuries, Heartland Baroque is an ensemble made up of early music specialists from all over the United States.
+Its members, Martie Perry and David Wilson, baroque violins, Keith Collins, dulcian, Barbara Krumdieck, baroque cello, and Billy Simms, theorbo, hail from North Carolina, Indiana, California, and Maryland, and often perform together in other well-known historically-informed period instrument ensembles around the country.
+Heartland Baroque dives into the 17th and 18th-Century Baroque musical world with vigor, showing off the immediacy and technical brilliance, the vivacity and profundity, the lilt, complexity, and spontaneity of its composers.
+Most recently Heartland Baroque completed a residency they were awarded at the esteemed Avaloch Farm Music Institute, and were featured in concert as part of the 2018 North Carolina HIP Music Festival.
+They have also performed concert tours in North Carolina, and have presented fringe concerts at the Boston and Berkeley Early Music Festivals as well as for the Early Music Festival for Grace.
+The group’s debut CD, The Benevolent Monarch, will be released in September of 2018.